plone/cookiecutter-zope-instance/README.rst

 Idea
     `cookiecutter <https://cookiecutter.readthedocs.io>`_ is a widespread utility to create text-based code and configuration file-system structures.
-    Let's utilize it's power and wrap it with a thin package to simplfy it's usage and add minor features needed for out use case.
+    Let's utilize it's power and wrap it with a thin package to simplify it's usage and add minor features needed for out use case.

 Difference
 ----------